-Anthony's Nose Trail is a 7.7 mile moderately trafficked out and back trail located near Cortlandt, NY that features a river and is rated as difficult.
+Anthony's Nose Trail is a 7.7 mile moderately trafficked out and back trail located near Cortlandt, New York that features a river and is rated as difficult.
 The trail is primarily used for hiking, walking, and birding and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash